-The Procurement Officer will assist in supplying the Authority's procurement documents or conditions issued by a relevant professional body will be used.
-Where there is any deviation from these, the documents to be used must be reviewed by the Authority's legal advisor before being issued by the Procurement Officer.
+The Head of Financial Services will assist in supplying the Authority's procurement documents or conditions issued by a relevant professional body will be used.
+Where there is any deviation from these, the documents to be used must be reviewed by the Authority's legal advisor before being issued by the Head of Financial Services.